Yeoford railway station: History

+As of 2014, the shelter at the station contained a small library.
+The former station master's house is in residential use.

 Signalling

 The signal box at Yeoford was opened on 1 June 1876.
 It was situated on the west side of the road bridge alongside the line to Coleford Junction.
 It had a wooden upper storey on top of an unusually tall stone base which was necessary so that the signaller could see over the bridge to the station and goods yard.
 It was closed on 18 August 1968.

 Coleford Junction

 When the line towards Okehampton opened in 1865 the junction was at Yeoford with the two single tracks running beside each other for 77 chain as far as Penstone.
 To create a double-track route in 1877 the Okehampton line became the down line and the Barnstaple line became the up.
 This required a proper junction at Penstone which was called Coleford Junction.
 A signal box was opened here on 16 May 1877.
 It was closed on 17 October 1971 when the physical junction was moved to Crediton.